Angmar2722/Angmar2722.github.io/CTFwriteups/bcactf2021.md

 ![BCACTF 2021 Writeup](/assets/img/ctfImages/bcactf2021/img7.png)

-So at 0x04e, “i32.load8_u” loads a character from the encoded flag.
+<p>So at 0x04e, “i32.load8_u” loads a character from the encoded flag.
 Since the encoded flag is “bjsxPKMH|\x227N\x1bD\x043b]PR\x19e%\x7f/;\x17”, it loads the character “b” from this encoded flag the first time.
 The line “local.get $v2” loads the index of the loaded character so for “b” it would be 0, for “j” it would be 1 and so on (like index values in an array).
 This index is then multiplied by 9.
 That result is then put in a bitwise AND operation with 127.
 Then that result is XORed with the selected encoded character (so “b” for the first time, “j” for the second, “s” for the third and so on) and then the server checks the result with the corresponding correct flag character so “bactf{flag}” to see if the character matches.
-If it doesn't, it exits (lines 0x64 and 0x65) and if it does match, it continues this process character by character to see if the inputted flag matches.
+If it doesn't, it exits (lines 0x64 and 0x65) and if it does match, it continues this process character by character to see if the inputted flag matches. </p>

 So to get the flag, you could reverse this process which is done using the following Python script :